AniDev2/TinDog/README.md

 # TinDog - Tinder for Dogs and their Owners

 ## Project Overview
-TinDog is a responsive Bootstrap layout created for learning purposes during the Angela Yu's "Complete 2023 Web Development Bootcamp" course.
+TinDog is a responsive Bootstrap layout created for learning purposes.

 ## Technologies Used
 - HTML5